HarithAttyahKCL/FXD/process.md

 ## Further optimisations?
 Multithreading!

 To my surprise, multithreading the naive solution seems to slow it down.
 This could be because multiple threads compete for the same resource/map in my implementation.
 I did also try giving each thread their own map, but this meant that joining all the maps in the end results in a greater wait time anyway due to the time complexity.

+However, Multithreading works great on the kmeans clustering solution.

+## Why ignore colours anyway?

+Ignoring the colours would probably involve excluding the rgb values when they show up in any of our calculations.
+I couldnt help but notice black and white are commonly ignored because the background naturally contains a lot of those particular colours.
+What if we seperate background and subject so we can get more insightful results?